 - long hours (for doctoral-level researchers)

 Employment of scientific researchers is expected to increase much faster than average for all occupations.
-According to the Bureau of Labor Statistics Occupational Outlook Handbook (BLS OCO), job growth for biological researchers should increase by 21% over the 10 years between 2008 and 2018.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, job growth for biological researchers should increase by 21% between 2008 and 2018.